chief-of-state/chief-of-state/docs/kubernetes-deployment.md

 Akka leverages the K8s API to discover sibling nodes in your COS cluster.

-Your COS pod requires the following permisions for pods:
+Your COS pod requires the following permissions for pods:

 - get
 - watch